Zen scriptures: Vimalakirti Sutra

 The sutra is grounded on the prajnaparamita-teachings on emptiness.
 This is the central theme in "the dialogue between the bodhisattvas and Vimalakirti on the subject of nonduality".
 While discussing this subject, the bodhisattvas give a variety of answers.
 Manjusri is the last bodhisattva to answer, who says that "by giving an explanation they have already fallen into dualism".
 Vimalakirti, in his turn, answers with silence.

-This silence became paradigmatic for the Chán-tradition:
+This silence became paradigmatic for the Chan-tradition:

 Avatamsaka Sutra

 The Avatamsaka Sutra is a compilation of sutras of various length.
 The earliest of these texts, the Daśabhūmika Sūtra, maybe dates from the first century CE.
 The Daśabhūmika Sūtra describes the ten stages on the Bodhisattva-path.
-The various sutras were probably joined together shortly before its translation into Chinese, at the beginning of the 5th century CE.
+The various sutras were probably joined shortly before its translation into Chinese, at the beginning of the 5th century CE.

 The Avatamsaka ("garland", string of flowers) sutra integrates the teachings on sunyata and vijnaptimatra (mind-only).
-The Huayan school, that originated in the same period as Chán, and influenced the Chán-school, was based on the Avatamsaka Sutra.
+The Huayan school, that originated in the same period as Chan, and influenced the Chan-school, was based on the Avatamsaka Sutra.

 The basic idea of the Avatamsaka Sutra is the unity of the absolute and the relative:

 Each part of the world reflects the totality of the cosmos:

 All levels of reality are related and interpenetrated.
 This is depicted in the image of Indra's net.
 This "unity in totality allows every individual entity of the phenomenal world its uniqueness without attributing an inherent nature to anything".

-The Hua-yen school persistently influenced Chán.
-Tsung-mi, the Fifth Patriarch of the Hua-yen school, also occupies a prominent position in the history of Chán.
-During the Song, the Hua-yen metaphysics were completely assimilated by the Chán-school.
+The Hua-yen school persistently influenced Chan.
+Tsung-mi, the Fifth Patriarch of the Hua-yen school, also occupies a prominent position in the history of Chan.
+During the Song, the Hua-yen metaphysics were completely assimilated by the Chan-school.

-The Avatamsaka Sutra is being referred to, directly or indirectly, in Chán-writings.
+The Avatamsaka Sutra is being referred to, directly or indirectly, in Chan-writings.
 Xinxin Ming's Faith in mind is "in many passages [...] akin to the Avatamsaka sutra, especially the closing stanzas".
 Tsung-mi's writings reflect his Hua-yen influences.